 Taken together, the state’s recent economic agenda and its treatment of a school system that was once a model for the nation has been harmful for children and families.
 It’s also harmful to the very core of our state and national beliefs.
 A state whose leaders don’t believe in public schools as a public good, and who don’t treat them as such, cannot achieve education justice for all children.

-Follow our #EdJustice posts on Facebook and Twitter to amplify our efforts to create the most equitable public school system in the nation, and read on for how public schools sustain and nourish our democracy.
+Follow our #EdJustice posts on Facebook and Twitter to amplify our efforts to create the most equitable public school system in the nation, and make sure to see our #CharlottesvilleCurriculum page for ideas on teaching #EdJustice tenets to our students.

 Public Education and Democracy